-A transfer agreement exists between the University of Hawai'i at Hilo (UH Hilo) and Hawai'i Community College allowing Hawai'i CC graduates with an Associate of Science degree in Natural Science degree (AS-NSCI) who transfer into UH Hilo to receive automatic admission as juniors.
+- University of Hawai'i at Hilo Natural Science Programs Allows Hawai'i CC graduates with an Associate of Science degree in Natural Science degree (AS-NSCI) who transfer into UH Hilo to receive automatic admission as juniors.
 This program is designed to fulfill most of the UH Hilo core requirements, and most of the entry-level STEM requirements for Life Sciences at UH Hilo.
 This state-wide program also allows students to transfer easily to any of the Community College campuses in the UH System.
-For more information, contact Pamela Scheffler by email (pamelays@hawaii.edu).

-A second Memorandum of Understanding (MOU) was created between the University of Hawai'i at Hilo (UH Hilo) and Hawai'i Community College (Hawai'i CC) to provide several Natural Science pathways for a student who completes an AS in Natural Science degree and would like to pursue a BA in Natural Science at UH Hilo.
-These pathways also provide a specific track of education courses to prepare students for application into the Master of Arts in Teaching program.
+For more information, contact Pamela Scheffler by e-mail (pamelays@hawaii.edu). - University of Hawai'i at Hilo Natural Science Programs with pathways to the Teaching Program A second Memorandum of Understanding (MOU) was created to provide several Natural Science pathways for students who complete an AS in Natural Science degree and would like to pursue a BA in Natural Science at UH Hilo.
+These pathways provide a specific track of education courses to prepare students for application into the Master of Arts in Teaching program.
 For more information, contact the Counseling, Advising and Support Services Center at (808) 934-2720.